How to avoid broadband price increases

 Which broadband providers don’t increase prices?

-At the time of writing, there are numerous broadband providers that don’t enforce mid-contract price rises, including:
+At the time of writing, there are 20 broadband providers that are offering deals that don’t come with mid-contract price rises, including:

 - Airband